What is KIF?

 by Stephen M. Walker II, Co-Founder / CEO

-2. Natural language processing: KIF can be used to represent the meaning of natural language sentences in a way that can be interpreted by computers.
-This can be used for tasks such as machine translation and question answering.
+2. Natural language processing (NLP): By representing the meaning of natural language in a structured format, KIF aids in complex NLP tasks such as machine translation and question answering.

 More terms